NerdNu/mkgroups/README.md

                         the name of a subdirectory of the modules directory.
                         Leave unset/empty string for the default worlds.
 Use "all" to signify all worlds.
+  -m MODULES [MODULES ...], --modules MODULES [MODULES ...]
+                        One or more module file names to load from the --input-modules directory.
+This option can be
+                        specified multiple times, and can be followed by multiple file names each time.
+The '.yml' extension can be omitted from file names.
+The purpose of this option is to allow permissions to be added to a module without having to load modules that have not changed.
+                        The result will be that only the commands to add permissions relating to the specified modules will be issued.
+CAUTION: There is no analogously minimal way to remove permissions.
+You need to remove all permissions and re-add them all from scratch.
   -b BPERMS_GROUPS, --bperms-groups BPERMS_GROUPS
                         The path of a bPermissions groups.yml file to read instead of module files.
 Overrides --input-modules.